dosovma/word_of_wisdom/readme.md

 - docker-compose build
 - docker compose up

+You will see a logs and quote from world of wisdom.

+Client will finish automatically.
+Server should be stopped by involving CTRL+C.

 ### Project description

-## The choice of the POW algorithm should be explained
+#### The choice of the POW algorithm should be explained

 It was the most difficult issue.
 I spent a few hours to look into options and compared its.